aridjayarecipes/cutesrecipes.web.app/content/post/2154-how-to-make-super-quick-homemade-pumpkin-oats-soup.md

 1. Make ready 1 tspoon black pepper crushed

 The Best Oats Soup Recipes on Yummly This search takes into account your.
-I've been putting canned pumpkin in my oats for several weeks now.
-That way I'm eating naturally sweetened oatmeal, plus getting veggies AND fruit in my first meal of the day!
+I&#39;ve been putting canned pumpkin in my oats for several weeks now.
+That way I&#39;m eating naturally sweetened oatmeal, plus getting veggies AND fruit in my first meal of the day!

 <!--inarticleads2-->